remipch/solar_concentrator/mechanics/README.md

 ![Solar panel animation](images/solar_panel.gif)

-The originality of the mechanical design is to use a simple [cablebot](https://en.wikipedia.org/wiki/Cable_robots) instead of a traditional 2 axis tracker where each axis has a dedicated motor.
+The originality of the mechanical design is to use a simple [cablebot](https://en.wikipedia.org/wiki/Cable_robots) instead of a traditional 2 axis tracker where each axis has a its own motor.
 * Advantage: cheaper motors and cheaper mechanical structure can be used.
 * Drawback: each axis cannot be controlled independently.

-Another originality is the way to precisely set mirror orientation without requiring high precision mechanics.
+Another originality is the way in which each mirror orientation can be precisely adjusted without the need for high-precision mechanics.

-Mechanical parts have been modelled with [OpenSCAD](https://openscad.org/).
+The mechanical parts have been modeled with [OpenSCAD](https://openscad.org/).

-This documented model contains a single panel board with 24 mirrors.
+The documented model contains a single panel board with 24 mirrors.
-Two 'wings' have been added on the sides to add 24 mirrors but are not documented here (see the photo and video in the toplevel README).
+Two 'wings' have been added to the sides to add 24 mirrors but are not documented here (see the photo and video in the top-level README).

 > [!TIP]
 > __You can click on the images below to view them in an online 3D viewer.__